kodecocodes/i9t/app-thinning/app-thinning.markdown

 }
 ```

-Rebuild and run the system and keep an eye on the **Disk Report** screen while playing around with clicking on the different cities.
-The report will now indicate that your ODR content is not longer in active use as soon as you leave the map view screen.
+Rebuild and run the system and keep an eye on the **Disk Report** screen while playing around with tapping on the different cities.
+The report will now indicate that your ODR content is no longer in active use as soon as you leave the map view screen.
+Sweet.

 ## Where to Go From Here?